Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 3d) Explain and give examples of how taste, texture, and smell impact what we eat.

-Taste, texture, and smell all play a critical role in how much we enjoy our food – and in turn what we end up eating over and over again!
+Taste, texture, and smell all play a critical role in how much we enjoy our food, and in turn what we end up eating over and over again!
 Taste includes the five basic flavors: sweet, salty, sour, bitter, and umami.
 Foods that balance these flavors well are often more appealing.
-For example, a sweet-and-sour chicken dish combines sweet and sour flavors, making it more satisfying and delicious.
+For example, a sweet-and-sour chicken dish combines sweet and sour flavors, making it more satisfying.

 Finally, alongside appearance, smell is often what colors our first perceptions of food.
 A good aroma can make food more appetizing even before tasting it.
 For example, the smell of freshly baked cookies can make your mouth water and your imagination for that first bite go crazy.
-These three factors combined: taste, texture, and smell, determine not only what we choose to eat but also how much we enjoy it.
+These three factors combined determine not only what we choose to eat but also how much we enjoy it.

 Cooking at Home